OREAD Top Page Photos 2011

 Kazuhiro "Kamesen'nin" Fujomori, singing "Miagetegoran Yoruno Hoshi-wo" as the last

-song of his set at Oread open mike, impressing the audience with his awesome
+song of his set at Oread open mike, impressing the audience with his awesome high tone

 voice.
 Photo by miura, April 9, 2011.